 Public authorities in 184 Interreg Europe projects work on 415 policy instruments all over Europe.
 They exchange smart and sustainable solutions developed and tested in the regions of their project partners.
 The aim is to transfer these solutions into their own policies and strategies.

-Over 1,000 partners take part in the 130 projects.
-Half of them have the ambition to influence their Structural Funds programmes, especially those under the Investment for Growth and Jobs goal.
+Over 1,500 partners take part in the 184 projects.
+Two thirds of them have the ambition to influence their Structural Funds programmes, especially those under the Investment for Growth and Jobs goal financed by the European Regional Development Fund (ERDF).
 Others address their local, regional or national development policies in a broader sense.

-The projects currently work on 144 policy instruments from the Growth and Jobs programmes - 46% of all approved by the European Commission.
+The projects currently work on 161 policy instruments from the Growth and Jobs programmes - 75% of all ERDF funded approved by the European Commission.
 More effective use of the Structural Funds managed by these programmes leading to improvements in the regions is the key objective of Interreg Europe.

-There are often several projects working on the different topics or ‘chapters’ of the Growth and Jobs programmes.
-On average, eight projects work on improving each of the Growth and Jobs programmes in a country.
+There are often several projects working on the different topics or ‘chapters’ of the ERDF Growth and Jobs programmes.
+On average, ten projects work on improving each of the Growth and Jobs programmes in a country.

-In some countries, projects target all the existing Growth and Jobs programmes.
+In some countries, projects target all the existing Growth and Jobs programmes funded by ERDF.
 In others, the share is smaller.
-On average, the projects work on 55% of the existing programmes in each country.
+On average, the projects work on 78% of the existing programmes in each country.

 Lear more about specific policy instruments and project partners who work on them by visiting the project websites.